A FRESH future for Central Texas starts here.

 Barriers to local food production, processing, and distribution, along with limited affordability and access to retailers, contribute to reduced food access and thus, increased reliance on charitable food services such as food pantries.
 Sustainable solutions to increase food access require upstream strategies that improve the local food system.

 We must look at the food system through a regional lens to truly address the scope, strengths, and challenges that exist within it.
-As rising housing costs and gentrification impact where people move and live, it is essential to work across county lines to ensure the food system is robust and working in an equitable way.
+As rising housing costs and gentrification impact where people move and live, it is essential to work across county lines to ensure the food system is robust and working for all.

 We started this work in 2022 and are currently collaborating with local leaders in Bastrop, Bell, Burnet, Hays, McLennan, Travis, and Williamson counties, with plans to expand our engagement throughout our 21-county service area.
 This initiative has the following goals: creating a shared measurement system, convening partners, elevating community voice, and informing and generating research.

-• The Central Texas Food System Initiative supports collaborative efforts to build a FRESH future.
-We leverage an inclusive process that aims to engage the full community, including people who produce, prepare, distribute, serve, and eat food; and involving the public, private, and philanthropic sectors.
+The Central Texas Food System Initiative supports collaborative efforts to build a FRESH future.
+We leverage a process that aims to engage the full community, including those most impacted by food access barriers; people who produce, prepare, distribute, serve, and eat food; and involving the public, private, and philanthropic sectors.

 The start of the Central Texas Food System Initiative benefitted from the invaluable guidance of a Dashboard Advisory Group from 2022-2024, which helped to identify big-picture priorities, outline goals and strategies across the Central Texas region, and bring key stakeholders to the table across public and private sectors to address and solve specific food system issues.

-In 2025, we will continue to expand our engagement throughout our 21-county service area, moving towards a more healthy, sustainable, and equitable food system throughout our region—a system that works for all—through the development of a Central Texas Regional Food System Council.
+In 2025, we will continue to expand our engagement throughout our 21-county service area, moving towards a healthier and more sustainable food system throughout our region—a system that works for all—through the development of a Central Texas Regional Food System Council.
 This Council will be comprised of food system stakeholders across multiple counties and industries.
 To support the work of the Council, we will be reimagining the Advisory Group.

-• Community voice and perspectives help inform policy and advocacy priorities, investment of resources, strategic partnerships, and initiatives that address both downstream charitable solutions and upstream food system solutions.
+Community voice and perspectives inform policy and advocacy priorities, investment of resources, strategic partnerships, and initiatives that address both downstream charitable solutions and upstream food system solutions.

-As leaders in the fight to end hunger, Central Texas Food Bank works toward ensuring that every Central Texan has equitable access to nutritious food.
-This can be accomplished in two ways: by providing immediate access to nutritious food and by providing the resources necessary for all Central Texans to access food on their own.
+As the largest hunger relief organization in Central Texas, the Central Texas Food Bank is committed to ensuring that all of our neighbors have access to nutritious food.
+This can be accomplished in two ways: by providing immediate access to nutritious food and by providing the resources necessary for Central Texans to access food on their own.

-The FRESH acronym stands for the Central Texas Food Bank’s commitment to strategies, policies, and initiatives that are responsive to a rapidly changing food system:
+The FRESH acronym stands for the Central Texas Food Bank’s commitment to strategies, policies, and initiatives that are responsive to a rapidly changing food access landscape:

-• RESEARCH: Applying research and best practices to proposed solutions and investments.
+RESEARCH: Investing in research to inform innovative solutions and guide impactful investments.

-• HEALTH: Improving health outcomes for our neighbors.
+HEALTH: Promoting optimal health outcomes for all our neighbors.

 The FRESH approach leverages local data to drive improvement.
 The Central Texas Food System Initiative aims to reimagine the food system across our region, under the leadership of Central Texas Food Bank in partnership with the City of Austin Office of Climate Action and Resilience (formerly the Office of Sustainability) and other key stakeholders across Central Texas’ 21 counties: Bastrop, Bell, Blanco, Burnet, Caldwell, Coryell, Falls, Fayette, Freestone, Gillespie, Hays, Lampasas, Lee, Limestone, Llano, McLennan, Milam, Mills, San Saba, Travis, and Williamson.